Manon (artist): Biography

-In 1972 she opened her boutique, Manon’s, in the old part of Zurich where she sold her own creations: jackets made from glitter fabric with appliqués.
+Manon was born in Bern, Switzerland.
+In 1972 she opened her boutique, Manon’s, in the old part of Zürich where she sold her own creations: jackets made from glitter fabric with appliqués.
 She posed in self designed interiors as a model for fashion magazines.
 In 1973 and 1974 Manon experimented for the first time in photography, creating Polaroids, and 'Fetischbilder' (Fetish Pictures).
-She was submerged in Zurich's subculture during this time, meeting the artists Sigmar Polke, Jürgen Klauke, Luciano Castelli, Markus Räetz, Walter Pfeiffer, and Esther Altdorfer, filmmaker Daniel Schmid, and musician Stefan Wittwer.
+She was submerged in Zürich's subculture during this time, meeting the artists Sigmar Polke, Jürgen Klauke, Luciano Castelli, Markus Raetz, Walter Pfeiffer, and Esther Altdorfer, filmmaker Daniel Schmid, and musician Stefan Wittwer.

-Her 1974 meticulously furnished bedroom in a loft on Augustinergasse in Zurich presents a little universe filled with fetish objects, feathers, and glittery materials, and would become the starting point for her first installation 'Das lachsfarbene Boudoir' (The salmon coloured boudoir) at the art gallery Li Tobler.
+Her 1974 meticulously furnished bedroom in a loft on Augustinergasse in Zürich presents a little universe filled with fetish objects, feathers, and glittery materials, and would become the starting point for her first installation 'Das lachsfarbene Boudoir' (The salmon coloured boudoir) at the art gallery Li Tobler.
 It was reconstructed in 2006 and thereafter shown at the Migros Museum für Gegenwartskunst, at the Helmhaus in 2008 and the Swiss Institute for Contemporary Art in New York City in 2009.

 A monograph on her work and career was published in 2008.
 Titled Manon, A Person: A Swiss Pioneer of Body and Performance Art, the book covers the range of her work from the 1970s onward.